ecadlabs/taquito/docs/local_forger.md

 ## Step 3: Forge the Transaction

-Once you have created your transaction, you can use the LocalForger class to simulate the forging and signing process.
+Once you have created your transaction, you can use the LocalForger class.
 Here is an example of how to do this:

 ```
 const forger = new LocalForger();